Everstake Home

 When evaluating infrastructure for agent-driven economies, the data speaks for itself.
 Below is a checklist of the core metrics that matter, comparing the performance of home-operated setups with that of enterprise-grade solutions.

-As agentic workflows demand perfection, infrastructure providers like Everstake have built the exact hardware layer required to support them.
+Agentic workflows demand precision, and infrastructure providers like Everstake have built the hardware layer required to support them.

-Operating across 130+ Proof-of-Stake networks, Everstake leverages a decentralized, modular architecture.
-By employing high-performance bare-metal servers and geo-distributed data centers, we ensure lightning-fast transaction inclusion and execution.
+Everstake has operated across 130+ Proof-of-Stake networks using a decentralized, modular architecture.
+By using high-performance bare-metal servers and geo-distributed data centers, Everstake ensures fast transaction inclusion and execution.

-Everstake maintains a 99.98% to 99.99% reliability rate, which is precisely what high-frequency AI agents require to function without interruption.
+Everstake maintains a 99.98% reliability rate, the level high-frequency AI agents require to function without interruption.

-As a trusted party for over a million delegators and institutional clients, Everstake is backed by strict SOC 2 Type II and ISO 27001:2022 certifications, ensuring institutional-grade operational security and compliance.
+As a trusted party for over 1 million delegators and institutional clients, Everstake is backed by SOC 2 Type II and ISO 27001:2022 certifications, ensuring institutional-grade operational security and compliance.

-Everstake is profoundly involved in networks that define and create the agent economy, and serves as a key validator for related protocols.
-As we provide low-latency data feeds and reliably support complex validation requirements, we are primed for autonomous M2M commerce.
+Everstake validates networks that define the agent economy and serves as a key validator for related protocols.

 The transition to an agent-native economy is a fundamental, if seismic, shift in the way humans interact with value, and possibly the biggest change since the invention of money.